 If you’re pregnant you’ve probably wondered what to expect when your water breaks.
-I know it was a fear of mine as I neared the end of my pregnancy.
+You may be fearing signs of your water breaking soon or are in a place of wondering about water breaking vs discharge that you’ve been having in increased measure toward the end of your pregnancy.
+I know having my water break was a fear of mine as I neared labor and delivery.
 In some ways I hoped that it would happen so I would have a defined start to my labor, but I also worried that I’d be out in public one day and would suddenly soak the floor!
-After all, that is what you see in movies and tv shows when pregnant women go into labor!
+(After all, that is what you see in movies and tv shows when pregnant women go into labor.)

 I was scheduled to be induced one week early with my first pregnancy due to a high risk factor involving a DVT blood clot.
 However, my water broke two days before I was to be induced!
 I can only speak from one experience with it since I am still anticipating labor and delivery with my second pregnancy.
 However, below are a few pieces of information based on my experience to help you learn a little bit more about what to expect when your water breaks.
 I’m sure it’s not the same for everyone, but this is how it happened for me!

 (This post contains affiliate links which means I make a commission on any purchase that you make through my links – at no additional charge to you!
 Read my full disclosure here.)

 According to WHAT TO EXPECT (their link here has some great resources regarding your water breaking) the rate of water breaks in pregnancy prior to active labor is actually only 15%.
 So if it’s a big fear of yours take heart that it’s not very common.
 However, it does happen – and it happened to me!
 To help you feel a little bit more prepared below are some thoughts on my experience.

 What to expect when your water breaks: